WMJI

 WMJI (105.7 FM) is a commercial radio station licensed to Cleveland, Ohio, featuring a classic hits format dubbed "Majic 105.7".
-Owned by iHeartMedia, the station serves Greater Cleveland and much of surrounding Northeast Ohio.
+Owned by iHeartMedia, the station serves Greater Cleveland and much of the surrounding Northeast Ohio.
 WMJI's studios are located in downtown Cleveland's Gateway District at the Six Six Eight Building, while the transmitter resides in the Cleveland suburb of Parma.
-In addition to a standard analog transmission, WMJI broadcasts over two HD Radio channels and is available online via iHeartRadio.
+In addition to a standard analog transmission, WMJI broadcasts over two HD Radio channels and is also available online via iHeartRadio.

 History

 Early years

 On December 6, 1948, the station signed on as WTAM-FM, under the ownership of NBC and largely simulcast WTAM (1100 AM).
 Both radio stations were also paired with WNBK-TV (later WKYC-TV), which signed on that same year.
 NBC traded its radio and television holdings in Cleveland with Westinghouse Broadcasting's stations in Philadelphia on February 13, 1956.
 Westinghouse installed its own call signs on the stations, with WTAM-FM becoming KYW-FM.
 The AM station became KYW and the TV station became KYW-TV.

 When the NBC-Westinghouse trade was reversed on June 19, 1965, the station reverted to NBC ownership.
 The call letters were changed to WKYC-FM to match those of the AM station, which kept the popular "KY" slogan and identity Westinghouse brought into Cleveland.
 WKYC-FM played similar middle of the road (MOR) music to WKYC, but for part of the day, it used its own disc jockeys and had less chatter than the AM station.